aphp/redcap-containers/php-fpm/README.md

 - `mysqli`
 - `ghostscript`

-On top of this, the `/app/redcap` (with a symlink pointing to`/var/www/redcap`) and `/edocs` dirs are created with suitzable persmissions, ready to handle a redcap installation.
+On top of this, the `/app/redcap` (with a symlink pointing to`/var/www/redcap`) and `/edocs` dirs are created with suitable persmissions, ready to handle a REDCap installation.
 Finally, the image being rootless, the user `www-data` is exposed as the one executing the process.

 ## How to use